Aishani1507/Aishani_Kapoor_2025A3RM2259H_Avionics/README.md

 Through these two tasks, I learned how to:
 - Process and visualize real-world data in Python.
-- Work with sensors, actuators, and logic on Arduino.
+- Work with sensors and logic on Arduino.